piushvaish/you-hackathon/README.md

  → Persist learning to GitHub through One
  → Read learning back → Retry the exact same question → Measure again
 ```

+The agent learns **how to research better**.
+It does not learn **which vendor to prefer**.
+It selects one reusable research method from the highest-impact evidence failure observed in Run 1.

 ## Architecture